RedHatInsights/yggdrasil/README.md

 This handler receives message IDs from a `MessageRouter` when a `Data` message is emitted on the "data-recv" signal.
 It fetches the `Data` message from the database and looks up the worker it is destined for.
-If the worker has been registered with `detachedPayload` set to `false`, the `DataProcessor` proceeds with emitting the message ID on the "data-process" signal.
-If `detachedPayload` is `true`, then the `DataProcessor` creates an HTTP GET request.
+If the worker has been registered with `detachedContent` set to `false`, the `DataProcessor` proceeds with emitting the message ID on the "data-process" signal.
+If `detachedContent` is `true`, then the `DataProcessor` creates an HTTP GET request.
 It parses the value of the `Data` message's `Content` field as a URL, and sends a GET request to the URL.
 If the URL response is 200, any data in the response body is written